College of Nursing

 BSN Program Requirements

 Students desiring to enter the nursing profession should indicate their major preference on the University application and seek guidance from an academic advisor in the College of Nursing.
 A separate application to the College of Nursing is required for upper division admission to the nursing program.
 Applicants who meet the GPA requirements are required to participate in a live interview.
-The application deadline for Fall is February 1st, Spring is July 1st, and the application deadline for the Summer Fast-Track BSN Program is October 1st.
+The application deadline for Fall is February 1st, Spring is July 1st, and Summer is November 1st.

 Students enrolled in the nursing program are expected to exhibit behavior that conforms to the Nurse Practice Act of the State of Florida.
 The College of Nursing reserves the right to refuse or discontinue enrollment of any student if the student violates the Nurse Practice Act of the State of Florida or in the judgment of the faculty the student does not meet the College's standards.